ThomasBenzshawel/journey/README.md

 # journey
-# Personal project designed and developed in Cooperation with Kyle Robbinson and Sabryn Bleys
+# Personal project designed and developed in Cooperation with Kyle Robinson and Sabryn Bleys

 Srart learning here: